Skip to main content

 This isn’t software replacing people.

-This is software removing everything that slows people down.
+This is software giving people control over the work that slows them down.

 SiteStack is led by a team with deep expertise in logistics, procurement, engineering, finance, and operational transformation.
-Our leadership has scaled platforms, rebuilt industries, and delivered under real-world pressure — not theory.
+Our leadership has scaled platforms, rebuilt fragmented operations, and delivered under real-world pressure — not theory.

 Scott Cannon specializes in transforming fragmented, analog industries into scalable, data-driven platforms.
 As CEO of BigRentz, he led the company from a struggling marketplace into one of the largest equipment-logistics networks in North America — spanning 6,000+ rental companies and 14,000 rental yards.